bobbyb97/gwas_scripts/README.md

 - Not necessary for a GWAS, but includes additional steps to filter for specific variant types and then uses bcftools to produce a joint vcf for use in PLINK.

-Thanks to Tunc Dabak and Sarthok Rahman for their help and for sharing code.
+Thanks to Tunc Dabak and Sarthok Rahman for their help and for most of the code.